What Are Interchange Fees? Credit Card Interchange Rates Explained

 - Cost of moving money: Determines the overall cost of transferring funds to different locations and methods.

 Note that each card network evaluates these factors differently, so they all have different interchange rates.
-(We include an average range of these different rates later in this article.)
+(We include an average range of these rates later in the section below.)

 There are hundreds of different possible rates within each card network for different consumer and business credit and debit cards, transaction types (card-present, keyed, and online), business types (retail, government, travel, etc.), and business sizes (businesses processing over $750 million can typically qualify for lower rates).